Customized Hair Growth Kit - 60% OFF get started

 By getting a trim every six to eight weeks, you proactively prevent split ends from splitting the strand further up the shaft.
 It'll keep the hair from looking stringy and make the appearance look more full and healthy.

 How often you shampoo your hair does not affect your hair strands' overall growth or loss.
-So while you may notice the hair is falling out more acutely while you're washing it, it's hair that would have fallen out of the scalp anyway.
+So, while you may notice the hair is falling out more acutely while you're washing it, it's hair that would have fallen out of the scalp anyway.
 If your hair is excessively greasy, it's best to clean it regularly to stop excess sebum (oil) from blocking up the follicles.

 Pulling out gray hair will only cause new gray hair to grow in its place.
 Only one hair can grow per follicle; the surrounding hairs will not turn gray until their follicles' pigment cells die.
 Therefore, what you do to one strand or follicle will not affect the surrounding ones.
 Plucking hairs can traumatize the follicle and, if done repeatedly, can lead to infection, scar formation, and even permanent damage that can lead to bald patches of hair.